 45 N. Reading Ave., Boyertown

-For updates, please check our website (stjohnsboyertown.org) or call 610-369-1024.
+Worship: live streamed on Sundays at 9:30 a.m. on YouTube (St. John’s ELC Boyertown) and will then be posted later in the day for viewing.
+For updates and further details, please check our website or call the office.
 Please leave a voicemail message in the event of an emergency and a staff member will return your call.

 St. Luke Lutheran Church

 35 Wilson Ave., Gilbertsville